 She is also currently pursuing a second masters degree in Near Eastern Studies at New York University, where she is interested in the cross-cultural influences between the Middle East and Latin America as well as visual culture and heritage in Iraq.

-I was born in NYC to Puerto Rican and Dominican parents.
-My genetic makeup is Southern Iberian (60%), Western Sub-Saharan African (25%), Indigenous American (10%), and mixed Italian/Ashkenazie Jewish (5%).
-This mestizaje is reflective of the racial mixture that resulted from brutal colonialismo tactics in the Caribbean after Christopher Columbus arrived in 1492.
+I was born in NYC to Puerto Rican and Dominican parents, but my genetic makeup is Southern Iberian, Indigenous, and Western Sub-Saharan African.
+This mestizaje is reflective of the racial mixture that resulted from brutal colonialismo in the Caribbean after the arrival of Columbus in 1492.

-2021 - present: Research Associate/Bibliographer of Indigenous American Art.
+2021 - 2022: Research Associate/Bibliographer of Indigenous American Art.
 Watson Library, The Metropolitan Museum of Art, New York, NY.

 2021: Archives Intern.
 Brooklyn Museum, Brooklyn, NY.

 2021: Collections and Publications Intern.
 The Jewish Museum, New York, NY.

 2021: Archives Intern.
 Wildenstein Plattner Institute, New York, NY.

 2010-present: Freelance artist, designer, and portrait, lifestyle, and art photographer.

 2018-present: PhotoVogue Portfolio

 2019-Event Photographer: What's Up?
 Magazine, 2019 Bridal Expo, Annapolis, MD.
 27 January; The Look, Annapolis, MD.
 1 March. page 36; 2019 Spirit of Community Awards.
 Live!
 Casino, MD.
 15 March. page 41; 15th Anniversary of South River on the Half Shell.
 History London Town and Gardens, MD.
 9 May.